 5. Buy it from Amazon

-Believe it or not, the best place to buy a high weight capacity kayak is online.
+Believe it or not, the best place to buy a high-weight capacity kayak is online.
 The main reason is that it is difficult to find a kayak specifically built for high weight capacity at a local store, and local salesmen are often totally clueless about the true weight capacity and the needs of big and heavy people.

 Kayaks do get damaged in shipping sometimes so I recommend only buying from a large retailer (such as Amazon) where you can be assured of excellent customer service and if needed, a return.

-It might come as a surprise to you that the best plus size kayak under $500 is actually an inflatable!
+It might come as a surprise to you that the best plus-size kayak under $500 is actually an inflatable!
 I know it’s a surprise to me and I’m the one that decided it!

 Finding a plus-size kayak with a high capacity is not a cheap endeavor and, as beginners, most people don’t want to sink their entire vacation budget on simply buying kayaks.
-If you knew that kayaking was for you, or you were only buying a single kayak, your might be tempted to spend more.
+If you knew that kayaking was for you, or you were only buying a single kayak, you might be tempted to spend more.
 But, for people who are just looking to get their feet wet or who need several kayaks (there are three kids in my family…) the Sea Eagle SE330 stands head and shoulders above the rest as the best kayak under $500 for heavy people!

 Here’s what I love about it: